Menu

 • Vehicle friction products

-For instance, chlorine production relies on chrysotile asbestos diaphragm cells comprised of mostly asbestos fibers.
+Today, countries like Canada, China, Russia, and Italy still mine serpentine and other types of asbestos.
+Moreover, some imported products still contain this toxic mineral.
+For instance, chlorine production relies on chrysotile asbestos diaphragm cells, which are comprised mostly of asbestos fibers.
 About 36% of chlorine manufacturers use asbestos in their chemical production.
-These companies make up essentially all the raw mineral’s importation to the United States.
-Additionally, 36% more raw chrysotile was imported in 2020, according to the U.S. Geological Survey.
+These companies make up all the raw minerals imported to the United States.

 Are All Types of Asbestos Dangerous?

 Both types of asbestos (amphibole and serpentine) are known to cause exposure-related diseases.
-Usually, the risk of exposure to amphibole and serpentine fibers doesn’t come from being near the raw form of the mineral – since asbestos is no longer mined in the U.S.
+Usually, the risk of exposure to amphibole and serpentine fibers doesn’t come from being near the raw form of the mineral – since asbestos is no longer mined in the U.S. In most cases, the risk of asbestos exposure comes from asbestos-containing materials (like contaminated popcorn ceilings or linoleum tiles).
+Unfortunately, thousands of products have been manufactured with this carcinogen in the U.S. and abroad – including children’s toys, powder makeup, and shipbuilding materials.

 In the U.S., workers in specific industries have exceptionally high risks of exposure.
 These industries typically handle or work around asbestos-containing materials daily.
 As such, retired workers in these industries are often diagnosed with work-related cancers and long-term health complications.